travis-ci/docs-travis-ci-com/user/speeding-up-the-build.md

 ### PHP optimizations

-PHP VM images on travis-ci.org provide several PHP versions which include XDebug.
+PHP VM images on Travis CI provide several PHP versions which include XDebug.
 The XDebug extension is useful if you wish to generate code coverage reports in your Travis builds, but it has been shown to have a negative effect upon performance.